Design for Sustainability is much more than resource efficiency. It considers and achieves principles of sustainability including:

-Designing sustainable products, services and business processes is the best way to develop a sustainable business.
-Using design thinking to transform outputs, and therefore inputs, is the best investment a business can make.
+Designing sustainable products, services and business processes is the best way to develop a sustainable economy.
+Using design thinking to transform outputs, and therefore inputs, is the best investment a business can make in their future.

 The fundamental concepts of designing for sustainability are: